 You can send your customers an invoice that includes a convenient payment link using the invoice generating capabilities of Amazon Payment Services.
-We call this service Collect.
+We call this service Payment Link.

-Collect shortens the delay between issuing invoices and receiving payment because invoices sent via Collect includes a direct payment link that makes it easy for your customers to pay.
+Payment Link shortens the delay between issuing invoices and receiving payment because invoices sent via Payment Link includes a direct payment link that makes it easy for your customers to pay.

 Whether you need to send a single invoice, or many invoices, the Amazon Payment Services back office makes it easy to automate the process of invoicing -- and collecting payment.

-Sending invoices via the Amazon Payment Services Collect services allows you to combine billing and payment into one single message.
-With Collect, you use a single step to generate an email with a customized message that contains the amount owed, and a payment link.
+Sending invoices via the Amazon Payment Services Payment Link services allows you to combine billing and payment into one single message.
+With Payment Link, you use a single step to generate an email with a customized message that contains the amount owed, and a payment link.

 When your customer clicks on the payment link they can conveniently pay for the invoiced amount using the currency and payment method that they prefer.